 We may have been passed personal data such as a name or telephone number from a mutual contact if the person felt there was a legitimate interest or reason for us to discuss business.
 Any such information will not be held on our business file unless a ‘contract’ is issued or ‘consent’ given.

-We do not collect the data of persons under the age of 16 years.
+We do not collect the data of anyone under the age of 16 years.
 If work requires the usage of personal data, such as photographs of children, the client will need to provide proof of consent to use.

 Consent to receive information can be withdrawn at any time via email preferences or by contacting us here.
 All information will be removed from our systems in accordance to our debrief process.